souenzzo/ourives/README.md

 > forging the ring

-This is an *Work In Progress* pure-clojure implementation of a HTTP server following the ring2 spec.
+This is an *Work In Progress* pure-clojure implementation of a HTTP server following the ring spec.

 # Priorities